Voting eligibility.This is determined in several steps, listed below.

-- A retired assistant professor, associate professor, or professor during the quarter(s) he or she is serving on a part-time basis, or a retired research assistant professor, research associate professor, or research professor, principal lecturer, or senior lecturer, during the quarter(s) he or she is serving on a part-time basis.
+- A retired assistant professor, associate professor, or professor during the quarter(s) he or she is serving on a part-time basis, or a retired research assistant professor, research associate professor, or research professor, associate teaching professor, or teaching professor, during the quarter(s) he or she is serving on a part-time basis.

 2. Faculty are not eligible to vote during the time they are on leave of absence.

 3. As an eligible voter, the person may vote in his/her primary (home) department.

 4. If the person has a joint appointment, the joint (secondary) department and the person must determine at the time of appointment whether voting rights will be given in the joint department.
 This is not dependent upon the percentage of appointment or funding in the joint department, i.e., a person may have from 0% to 100% funding in the secondary unit and still be an eligible voter if it was arranged at the time of appointment.
 (See the Handbook, Vol. II, Section 24-34 B.6 for the rules regarding a joint appointment.)

 Requirements for an effective vote on personnel actions.
 Following are the requirements for voting on faculty personnel actions, which include new appointments, promotions, tenure, reappointments, renewals, and salary increases.
 (See the Handbook for rules regarding other types of governance or voting actions.)